BloomTech-Labs/deprecated-labs33-bg-emotion-tracker-fe-a/README.md

 Program Management Page.
 - [x] Visualization for display of all program's currently in system
 - [x] Ability to open extended modal window allowing for the upload of .csv containing program information
-- [x] Ability to individually add program by id
 - [x] TBD